Printable Greeting Cards for Year of the Dog (Kid Crafts for Chinese New Year)

 Printable Greeting Cards

-Here is a collection of quick and easy “Year of the Dog” greeting cards you can print, color and assemble.
-These fast templates are especially useful for teachers, parents, and librarians who work with preschoolers, kindergarteners, or elementary school children (though some of the designs are sophisticated enough for older people).
+Here is a collection of quick-and-easy “Year of the Dog” greeting cards you can print, color and assemble.
+These fast templates are especially useful for teachers, parents, and librarians who work with preschoolers, kindergarteners, or elementary school children (though some of the designs are sophisticated enough for teens and adults).

 How to Use These Templates for Your Craft Projects

 I have loaded these images as photos (jpegs).
-To copy them for printing, you can right click on them, and then paste them into a program like Microsoft's Word or Publisher.
+To copy them for printing, you can right-click on them, and then paste them into a program like Microsoft Word or Publisher.
 Once you have done that, you can enlarge or minimize the images the way you'd like.

 You'll notice that many of the greeting cards have big blank spaces on them.
 Those spaces will be the part of the card that is folded over after you have printed it out.

-Since there are a number of cards projects posted here, I thought I would put a couple of index photos up front.
+Note: Since there are a number of cards projects posted here, I thought I would put a couple of index photos up front.
 These are pictures of the finished templates, listed in order top to bottom and left to right.
-These photos will give you an idea of what you can find if you keep scrolling through the site.
+These photos will give you an idea of what you can find if you keep scrolling.

 Print these out onto card stock, then fold them over with the dog picture facing out.